 - 1. My friend bought a trumpet.
-He practises constantly on it.
+He practises all the time.
 He hopes to someday play well. - 2.
 Our neighbours are moving to London.
 They lived in Tokyo for 12 years.
 We are going to miss them. - 3.
 Each student brought his registration form.
 The forms were brought to the office.
 The principal gave them advice.
 They were to read the form carefully before answering it.
 Their answers were to be complete and accurate. - 4.
 The hikers were on a campground.
 They were not allowed to build a fire.
 The forest was too dry.
 It hadn't rained for several weeks.
 The forest was vulnerable to fire. - 5.
 Their climb up Mount Fuji was difficult.
 It was exhausting.
 It was dangerous.
 There was a tremendous view from the mountaintop.
 It was magnificent.
 It made the climb worthwhile. - 6.
 A Separate Peace is a novel by John Knowles.
 It is about two boys who are friends.
 One boy is named Gene; the other, Phineas.
-Gene's betrayal of that friendship is a theme in the novel.
+Gene's betrayal of Phineas's friendship is a theme in the novel.
 Another theme is that of maturity. - 7.
 The boy was small.
 He looked dirty and tired.
 He had not eaten for some time.
-He was standing on a corner of Bombay.
+He was standing on a corner of Mumbai.
 "Got any spare change?" he asked. - 8.
 Dark clouds passed over our heads.
 We heard thunder as we were walking to school.
 The day became very stormy.
 We arrived home from school unusually late.
 We found that our parents were about to phone the police.
 They had become alarmed for our safety. - 9.
 Most predictions about the future are not optimistic.
 There are world problems.
-The energy shortage is one problem.
-Another problem is terrorism.
-At the moment, it seems to be an even more critical one. - 10.
+One problem is global warming.
+Another is nuclear arms.
+At the moment, global warming seems to be the most serious. - 10.
 The Olympics is a big business.
 It suffers from high costs and performance-improving drugs.
 These result from the pressure for each country and each athlete to be the best.
-Professional Sports are also dependent on corporate sponsors.
+Professional sports are also dependent on corporate sponsors.
 The Olympics have lost some their ideals. - 11.
 Our planet has a limited supply of water.
 It must be used over and over again.
 We have to think of some way to conserve water.
 We cannot afford to waste water.
-Many regions of the world suffer from water shortage.
+Many regions of the world suffer from water shortages.